learn-co-curriculum/rails-form_tag-readme/README.md

 ## Using form helpers

 The `ActionView` has a number of methods we can use to streamline our form.
-What's `ActionView`? `ActionView` is a sub-gem of Rails that has a number of helper methods that we can use in a Rails application that assist with streamling view template code.
+What's `ActionView`? `ActionView` is a sub-gem of Rails that has a number of helper methods that we can use in a Rails application that assist with streamlining view template code.
 Let's start by integrating a Rails `form_tag` element:

 ```ERB
 <%= form_tag posts_path do %>